saumon/kommunicator/README.md

 ## Description

 Kommunicator is an MCP server that provides email and Teams messaging capabilities through Microsoft Teams webhooks.
-It exposes tools for checking server status, sending emails, and sending Teams messages to recipients, and includes a command-line interface for standalone usage.
+It exposes tools for checking server status, sending emails, and sending Teams messages to users, conversations, and channels, and includes a command-line interface for standalone usage.

 ## Features

 - 🔧 A `get_status` tool to check server status
 - 📧 A `send_email` tool to send emails via Teams webhook (supports email addresses and aliases)
-- 💬 A `send_teams` tool to send Teams messages to users (supports email addresses, aliases, and bot mode)
+- 💬 A `send_teams` tool to send Teams messages to users, conversations, and channels (supports aliases and auto-detection)
 - 👥 Human-friendly email aliases system with automatic resolution
+- 🗣️ Conversation and channel name mapping for easy group messaging
+- 🎯 Automatic target detection (user/conversation/channel) based on recipient
 - 💻 Command-line interface for standalone email and Teams message sending
 - 🚀 Uses FastMCP for simplified setup
 - 📡 Communication via stdio